-No, as long as you sign the petition and declare under penalty of perjury that the statements made in the petition are true and correct.
+No, but you must sign the petition and state the date you placed the petition in your facility's mailing system.
+By signing the petition, you are declaring under penalty of perjury that the statements made in the petition are true and correct.
 Knowingly making a false material declaration under oath can be punished by a fine or imprisonment.
 See 18 U.S.C. § 1623.